pcjn/log-monitoring-application/README.md

 # Description
 This is a frontend-only Angular application that monitors and parses .log files.
-It tracks task start and end times, calculates duration in minutes, and displays logs in table.
+It tracks task start and end times, calculates duration in minutes and displays logs in table.

 Angular CLI: 11.2.19